 Efforts to reduce the transport impact

 Holmen is taking part in industrywide efforts to reduce the impact of transport on climate.
-The target is to reduce fossil carbon dioxide emissions from transport by 20 per cent by 2020.
-The policy of the Swedish industry federation on transport and sustainability has been applicable since September 2010.
+The target is to reduce fossil carbon dioxide emissions from transport by 20 per cent by 2020 (base year 2007).
+The policy of the Swedish industry federation on transport and sustainability has been applicable since 2010.
 In addition to this, there are joint sustainability criteria developed for the industry that can be used in procuring truck transport services.
 These criteria will also be gradually introduced into Holmen’s operations.
-Equivalent criteria for shipping and rail transport will be drawn up.